kjjgibson/ApiApe/README.md

 end
 ```

-If a user requests an attribute that's not whitelisted then the rendering will continue as normal and the attribute will not be included in the response.
+If a user requests an attribute that's not white listed then the rendering will continue as normal and the attribute will not be included in the response.

-#### Get Your Filthy Hands off my Resources
+#### Rendering

 If you don't want ApiApe to be responsible for loading your resources then replace '*load_and_render_ape*' with '*render_ape*'.

 ```
 class PostsController < ApplicationController
-	render_ape
+	render_ape # permitted_fields: [:title, ...]

 	def show
 		@post = Post.find(params[:id])